sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 If you find a way to collect coverage for doctests, please open an [Issue][website-issues] and let me know.

 You need to use a very recent version for kcov in order to get it to work with Rust executables.
+When the original Rust code coverage guide was written over a year ago, you were forced to build kcov from source in order to get it to work.
+Nowadays, the version distributed through package managers has been updated.
+Try installing kcov using your package manager first (`sudo apt-get install kcov`) and running the kcov commands below.
-That means that the version of kcov that comes with most package managers will not be enough.
+You may be able to skip building it manually.

-I will cover building kcov from source in this guide.
+If that does not work, the instructions to compile kcov manually have also been provided.

 ## Manually Compiling kcov

-To begin, install `kcov`'s dependencies.
+To begin, install kcov's dependencies.

 ```bash
 sudo apt-get install libcurl4-openssl-dev libelf-dev libdw-dev cmake gcc binutils-dev libiberty-dev